Paul J. Olscamp Research Award

 Nomination Process

 Only WWU faculty members, department chairs, and academic deans may nominate their faculty colleagues for a Scholarship/Research award.
-Nominations for the 2025 award are currently OPEN.
-Please use the online nomination form linked in the award description above to nominate a deserving colleague!
-Nominations are due by Monday, December 2.
+Nominations for the 2026 award are now OPEN.
+Please follow the link to the nomination form listed under the award description above to nominate a colleague by the January 23, 2026 deadline.

 Dr. Tesla Monson wears a vibrant turquoise blazer and a WWU award medallion